WE ARE THE SOCIAL ACTION MINISTRY OF SHORELINE UNITARIAN UNIVERSALIST CHURCH !

 To promote not only fairness, tolerance, and respect, but active understanding, patience, and kindness for all, against all forms of oppressive bias -- including those based on...
 More »

-The SUUC Social Action Ministry (SAM) meets Saturday, April 8, from 9:30 to 11:00 a.m., in the Church Conference Room (note: not Chrysalis).
-Attend this meeting to engage with fulfilling current projects and to plan important SUUC social and environmental justice activities in these challenging times.
+The SUUC Social Action Ministry (SAM) will meet on Saturday, May 13, from 9:30 to 11:00 a.m., in Chrysalis.
+Attend this meeting to engage with fulfilling current projects and to plan important SUUC social, economic, and environmental justice activities in these challenging times.
 We organize volunteer service, major donation campaigns, legislative advocacy, adult education on social and environmental issues, public witness and protest actions.
-Please contact SAM Co-chairs Jean Berolzheimer or Mark Smith if you have any questions -- or any suggestions for the SAM to consider at this meeting.
+A current focus of high concern is immigration, including possible Refugee and Immigrant Sanctuary work.
+Please contact SAM Co-chairs Jean Berolzheimer or Mark Smith if you have any questions or suggestions for the SAM to consider at this meeting.

 Drag and drop the content to change the order of featured content.
 The top nine will be displayed.